 Researcher, Institute for Global Health, University College London

-Mohamed Jelle, is a public health nutritionist with over seven years of experience working on issues of nutrition with refugees and IDPs, often within the context of conflicts and droughts.
-He has an MSc in Nutrition and Rural Development from the University of Gent, Belgium and has completed professional training courses in Ireland, France, Sweden, UK and the US.
-Jelle has worked with various NGOs and the UN in Kenya, Sudan and Somalia.
-He has a keen interest in maternal and child health, M&E, operational research and other cross-cutting issues such as women and youth empowerment and reducing violent extremism by creating job opportunities for youth.
-As a researcher with the Institute for Global Health at the University College London, he is currently the study coordinator of the REFANI project in Somalia.
-In a collaboration between the Institute for Global Health at University College London and Concern Worldwide, the REFANI Somalia study is looking at whether the distribution of an unconditional emergency cash transfer programme (CTP) reduces the risk of developing acute malnutrition in children living in internally displaced person camps, aged 6-59 months, in the Afgoye Corridor region, close to Mogadishu.
+Mohamed Jelle, is a public health nutritionist experienced in issues of nutrition, cash and migration with refugees and IDPs, often within the context of conflicts and natural disasters.
+He is a PhD candidate in Global Health at the UCL Institute for Global Health.
+Jelle has a keen interest in maternal and child health, M&E, operational research and migration.
+As a researcher with the Institute for Global Health at the University College London, he is currently the study coordinator and Co-I of an R2HC funded study on displacement, migration and health.
+He is also a Co-I of an OFDA funded CINS (Cash for Improved Nutrition in Somalia) trial that will assess the impact of cash transfers, delivered together with behaviour change communication and conditional upon attending child health visits, on reducing the risk of acute malnutrition among children 6-59 months.
+Jelle has recently successfully coordinated the REFANI-S study which, in a collaboration between the Institute for Global Health at University College London and Concern Worldwide, looked at whether the distribution of an unconditional emergency cash transfer programme (CTP) reduced the risk of developing acute malnutrition in children living in internally displaced person camps, aged 6-59 months, in the Afgoye Corridor region, close to Mogadishu.

 RELATED PUBLICATIONS AND RESEARCH